wso2-extensions/carbon-cache-sync-manager/components/jms-mq-support/org.wso2.carbon.cache.sync.jms.manager/OVERVIEW.md

 ### Performance Improvement

 We can improve the performance of Message Brokers by reducing the cache invalidation messages that needs to be send across.
-Ideally we don't need sync clusters for all the cache.
+Ideally we don't need sync clusters for all the flows.
 Refer [Performance Improvement](resources/common-resources/PERFORMANCE_IMPROVEMENT.md) for more details.